The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $1,150

-Don't be confused by Bandai's sample artwork above — the Ultra Rare version of this card has a silver, not gold, reflect .
-Ultra parallels feature two stars beside the "SR" rarity mark in the bottom‑right corner.
-The 2025 Dragon Ball Super: Fusion World SB02-043 Piccolo captures Piccolo’s evolution from demon‑king spawn to noble protector in Akira Toriyama’s dynamic manga style.
+Don't be confused by Bandai's sample artwork above.
+The Ultra Rare version of this card has a silver, not gold, reflect.
+Ultra parallels feature two stars beside the "SR" rarity mark in the bottom-right corner.
+The 2025 Dragon Ball Super: Fusion World SB02-043 Piccolo captures Piccolo’s evolution from demon-king spawn to noble protector in Akira Toriyama’s dynamic manga style.

-Aggregated community opening samples and marketplace frequency signals typically show Fusion World ultra parallel manga arts as sub‑1% pulls (range from 0.2% to 0.6% pull rate).
+Aggregated community opening samples and marketplace frequency signals show Fusion World ultra parallel manga arts as sub-1% pulls (ranging from 0.2% to 0.6% pull rate).
+For budget-conscious buyers, you can find the Secret Rare version (SR has one star) for about $70 raw.

 Manga Booster 1 | Son Goku, Secret Rare ULTRA Alternate Art (SCR) - FB05-119